mattmakai/fullstackpython.com/source/content/pages/10-css/1001-cascading-style-sheets.markdown

   Highly recommended especially if you feel you have no design skills but need to learn them.

 ## CSS resources
 * [Mozilla Developer Network's CSS page](https://developer.mozilla.org/en-US/docs/Web/CSS)
   contains an extensive set of resources, tutorials and demos for learning CSS.

 * [CSS Positioning 101](http://alistapart.com/article/css-positioning-101)
+  is a detailed guide for learning how to do element positioning correctly with CSS.